 View Instructors, Syllabi and Other Details

-This course is a study of the anatomical structures and physiology of the speech, hearing, and neurological systems.
-Information related to respiration, phonation, resonation, articulation, neurology, and hearing in the normal child and adult is emphasized.
+This course is a study of the anatomical structures and physiology of speech production, hearing, swallowing, and neurological systems.
+Information related to respiration, phonation, resonation, articulation, swallowing, hearing, and neurology in normal children and adults are emphasized.

 View Instructors, Syllabi and Other Details

-This course is a study of the science involved in the anatomical, physiological, and psychological processes of speech, language, and hearing in children and adults.
-The science involved in respiration, phonation, resonation, articulation, and hearing is emphasized through conceptual theory and objective measurement.
+This course is a study of the science involved in the anatomical, physiological, and psycho-social processes of speech, language, and hearing in children and adults.
+The course introduces students to the scientific foundations that underlie the respiration, phonation, resonation, articulation, and hearing processes.
+These concepts are emphasized through theories/models and behavioral/instrumental measurements.

 View Instructors, Syllabi and Other Details